kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

 We expect no non-infra related flakes in the last month as a GA graduation criteria.
 -->

-There are no tests that would check how the default SC, because it would need to create/delete default SCs, which could affect other tests running in parallel that may expect that a default SC exists (typically StatefulSet e2e tests).
+There are no tests that would check how the default SC works, because it would need to create/delete default SCs, which could affect other tests running in parallel that may expect that a default SC exists (typically StatefulSet e2e tests).

 We plan to add a few `[Disruptive]` `[Serial]` tests with the new behavior as "smoke" tests of the new behavior, still, most of the tests will be integration